JAlcocerT/JAlcocerT/content/blog/dev-wasm.md

 > Thanks to [DevOps Toolkit](https://www.youtube.com/watch?v=uZ8xI26sno8)

 WebAssembly (WASM) is not a programming language in the way that C or JavaScript are.
 It's a **compilation target**, a low-level binary format that a browser's WASM engine can execute.

 Think of it as a form of assembly code, but for a virtual machine rather than a specific physical processor.

 WASM is very similar to C in concept because C is often used as the source language for code that gets compiled down to WASM.

-#### WASM vs. C
+#### WASM vs C

 WASM and C are not interchangeable, but they have a strong, symbiotic relationship.